storj/docs/app/dcs/third-party-tools/file-transfer-performance/page.md

 ## Parallelism on Storj

-Storj DCS achieves decentralization by breaking files into chunks and distributing those chunks among nodes.
+Storj achieves decentralization by breaking files into chunks and distributing those chunks among nodes.
 First, files are broken into 64MB segments.
 Each segment is then distributed as 80 smaller pieces to different nodes.
 These chunks of segments and pieces are the fundamental ideas that form the basis for parallelism in file transfers with the Storj network.

 When files are transferred between your local system and the Storj network, each segment of the file is usually sent to the network serially.
 However, within each segment, the individual pieces are transferred in parallel.
 This is Storj's Base Parallelism model for parallel transfer.